horga83/shellChatGPT/README.md

     chatgpt.sh -ccw pt | espeakng -v pt-br

-Use the \`edits' endpoint, this option requires two or more prompts, instructions (required) and the proper (optional):
+Use the `edits` endpoint, this option requires two or more prompts, instructions (required) and the proper (optional):

     chatgpt.sh -e "Fix spelling mistakes" "This promptr has spilling mistakes."